Hi! I’m Lisa Napoli.

 “Lisa Napoli has a unique talent for capturing the passion and the voice of her subjects and conveying their experiences and thinking with verve and accuracy.
 And she is an absolute joy to work with.”

-—Jamison Stoltz, editorial director, Abrams Press
+—Jamison Stoltz, Editorial Director, Abrams Press

 “Lisa Napoli is a delight to work with in every way, both personally and professionally!
 But one of her greatest accomplishments is how she’s able to evoke other characters, other voices, even other time periods, and give us a sense of who the person behind the page really is in a truly living, breathing way.”